If you are asking, “how much does wedding photography cost?” or “how much should I spend on my wedding photographer?” You are in the right place!

 Contact form not working for you?
 Please let us know!
 Send us an email at:

-We can't wait to hear all about your dream wedding day!!
+We can't wait to hear all about your vision!!
 Feel free to be as detailed as you want, the more specific you are, the better we can assist you right from the start.

-In order to provide you up-to-date availability and our most accurate pricing for your wedding date, please complete our form below.
+In order to provide you up-to-date availability and our most accurate pricing for your photography needs and date, please complete our form below.
 The more details you share, the better we know how to best serve you!

 Next, we'll set up a time to meet for either in person or online to chat.

 If we’re the perfect fit, we’ll send you everything you need to secure your date.
-Once your date is officially reserved, you’ll receive a few goodies from us to prep you for the big day.
+Once your date is officially reserved, you’ll receive a few goodies from us to prep you for your photos.
 During this time, we’re happy to serve as a resource for vendor recommendations, timeline guidance, and more for the best results!

 We look forward to hearing from you!